jbcodeforce/ML-studies/docs/index.md

 # AI and Machine Learning studies

-This repository includes notes, code samples to learn how to do machine learning using Python and other technologies.
-This content comes from studying different labs at IBM or AWS, Kaggle, Coursera and Udemy courses, and reading different books and web sites.
+This repository includes notes, code samples, Jupyter notebooks, to learn how to do machine learning using Python and other technologies.
+This content comes from studying different labs at IBM, AWS, Kaggle, Coursera and Udemy courses, and reading different books and web sites.

 ## AI/ML Market

 AI/ML by 2030 will be a $B300 market.
 Every company is using AI/Ml already or consider using it in very short term.
+2023 illustrated AI being part of the world with the arrival of Generative AI.
 Some on the main business drivers include:

 * Make faster decisions by extracting and analyzing data from unstructured documents, voice or video records, transcripts...
 * Generate and operationalize predictive and prescriptive insights to make decision at the right time.